nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Editing a person using valid fields
     1. Test case: `editp 1 n/John Doe p/98765432`

-       Expected: First contact is edited.
-Details of the edited contact shown in the status message.
+       Expected: First person is edited.
+Details of the edited person shown in the result display box.

 ### Finding person(s)
 1. Finding person(s) using valid fields
     1. Test case: `findp n/John`
-       Expected: First contact is shown in the details panel.
-Details of the deleted contact shown in the status message.
+       Expected: The person(s) with the word "John" or "john" in his/her name are listed in the display list panel.
     1. Test case: `findp n/Alex John`
-       Expected: All person(s) with name containing "Alex" or "John" is shown in the details panel.
-Details of the deleted contact shown in the status message.
+       Expected: All person(s) with name containing "Alex", "alex", "John", or "john" are listed in the display list panel.
     1. Test case: `findp no/Aspirin Paracetamol`
-       Expected: All person(s) with allergy containing "Aspirin" or "Paracetamol" is shown in the details panel.
-Details of the deleted contact shown in the status message.
+       Expected: All person(s) with allergy containing "Aspirin" or "Paracetamol" are listed in the display list panel.
     1. Test case: `findp p/123456`
-       Expected: All person(s) with phone number equal to "123456" is shown in the details panel.
-Details of the deleted contact shown in the status message.
+       Expected: All person(s) with phone number exactly equal to "123456" are listed in the display list panel.
     1. Test case: `findp e/john@gmail.com`
-       Expected: All person(s) with email equal to "john@gmail.com" is shown in the details panel.
-Details of the deleted contact shown in the status message.
+       Expected: All person(s) with email exactly equal to "john@gmail.com" are listed in the display list panel.

 2. Finding person(s) using invalid input
     1. Test case: `findp`